snybetting/sny-analysis/README.md

 Corners and cards decayed by similar amounts in CLV terms, despite very different ROI outcomes.

+Both bookmakers declined by a similar amount in CLV, so the decay is not specific to one account.
+Volume shifted heavily from Bet365 to Flutter, and toward longer odds, which adds variance to recent results.

 Monte Carlo power analysis shows ROI cannot be measured precisely enough to manage on: at 2,600 bets a true 10% edge lands anywhere in [5.0, 15.4], and even 50,000 bets leaves a 2.3-point band.